arasuresearch/arasu/README.md

 Now start the server:

 ~$ arasu serve
+//you may get dart pub serve error for few times, but you can ignore and stop it by CTRL+C.
+//and start the same command again

+~$ arasu serve

 now visit http://localhost:4000/ on <i><a href="https://www.dartlang.org/tools/dartium">Dartium</a> or dart enabled chrome</i> browser.
 then visit